 Observe standards of behaviour and professional conduct required of them and adhere to the educational provider’s fitness to practise guidelines including CLD Code of ethics.

 For Placement Providers

-WS2_Before considering taking a practice placement learner
+Template 2_Before considering taking a practice placement Student CLD Practitioner

 Provide an outline of the professional learning opportunities offered by your agency.

 Participate in the supervisor development meeting/seminar where offered by the educational providers.